Here's What Tourists Should Expect Their Meals To Be Like In Italy

 Consuming seasonal produce and products means that they are enjoyed when they are their most flavorful.
 There is a saying that you've never tasted a tomato unless it's picked fresh off the vine.
 This is true.
 Fresh food is universally more flavorful than when it's grown and eaten in its respective season.

 As such, eating the produce of whatever season you are in is going to unlock the key to getting the most out of your food.
 The best time of year to visit Italy is November through April, which gives you excellent eating options.
-Winter is great for root vegetables, meat, and pasta, while the spring thaws with leafy greens, beans, and cherries.
-Summer is the time for fresh fruit, while fall is the time for stews, apples, olive harvest, and truffles.
-All said, no matter what time of year you visit Italy, there is going to be something amazing to eat.
+Winter is great for root vegetables, meat, and pasta, while the spring thaw brings leafy greens, beans, and cherries to the table.
+Summer is the time for fresh fruit, while fall is best for stews, apples, the olive harvest, and truffles.
+All said, no matter what time of year it is, there is going to be something amazing to eat.

 I was spoiled when it came to wine in Tuscany.
-I lived in the best wine region in Italy, and was getting to enjoy bottles of the best Chianti and Montepulciano red wines on a regular basis.
+I lived in the best wine region in Italy and I got to enjoy bottles of the best Chianti and Montepulciano red wines on a regular basis.
 Wine, like bread, is an essential element of an Italian meal.
 It is the preferred drink, holding status over cocktails and beer.
 However, unlike in the United States, where drinking is seen as more of a social activity, in Italy drinking is almost always paired with a meal.

 This is a common practice in all European wine-producing countries.
-The wine is meant to compliment the food, elevating flavors and enhancing the overall experience.
-Depending on where in Italy you find yourself, the wine you end up drinking will be directly paired with the cuisine of the region.
+The wine is meant to complement the food, elevating flavors and enhancing the overall experience.
+Depending on where you are in Italy, the wine you end up drinking will be directly paired with the cuisine of the region.
 Not only does this make pairing exceptionally easy, but it also provides a full culinary experience.

 Italy has a mix of red, white, sparkling, and rose wines.
 The reds are commonly rich in body and flavor, while the whites tend to be more crisp and acidic.
 Common wines in Italy include Barolo, Pinot Grigio, Sangiovese, Barbera, Vermentino, Lambrusco, and Prosecco.
 If you're up for something a little adventurous, the Franciacorta region is stunningly beautiful, criminally underrated, and produces some truly fabulous sparkling wines.